adrikherbert/Noteworthy/backend/server/README.md

 **CLI**
     "flask routes":  Shows all available routes as well as the methods and rules.
     "flask run":     This runs the server locally.
-    "flask db migrate [-m 'comment']": Pushes the changes to the database.
+    "flask db migrate [-m 'comment']": Creates a migration that can be pushed to the db.
 This will fail if the class name has not been added to all the proper places.
 DO NOT name a class the same name as a default PostgreSQL table.
 This is annoying to fix.
+    "flask db upgrade": Pushes the above migration to the db.

 **Current directory**